Fractional squeezing: spectra and dynamics from generalized squeezing Hamiltonian with fractional orders: Simulation results

 The constant term ($E_{\rm min,\infty}$) is the asymptotic value of $E_{\rm min}$ in the limit $N\to\infty$, while the exponent $\alpha$ quantifies how fast $E_{\rm min}$ approaches its asymptotic value.
 The results are shown in Fig.~\ref{Fig:EigenvalueFittingParametersVsSqueezingOrder}.
 The asymptotic value $E_{\rm min,\infty}$ is zero from $n=0$ all the way up to slightly below $n=2$.
 For $n>2$, $E_{\rm min,\infty}$ increases rapidly and approaches the function $\sqrt{\Gamma(n+1)}$, which is the smallest nonzero matrix element in the Hamiltonian.
 We will discuss in Sec.~\ref{Sec:Discussion} the reason why this function describes this asymptotic behaviour of $E_{\rm min,\infty}$.
 It is worth noting that the large-$n$ limit of this function is given by Stirling's formula:

 which increases super-exponentially as a function of $n$.
 The exponent $\alpha$ starts off at $\alpha=1$ when $n=0$, then decreases linearly as a function of $n$ in the direction of the point $(n=2,\alpha=0)$.
 Slightly before reaching $n=2$, the line bends and does not reach exactly $\alpha=0$.
-This result is natural, considering that $\alpha=0$ would be obtained from the fitting procedure if $E_{\rm min}$ does not change with increasing $N$, and no such situation is encountered in the data.
+It is worth noting here that $\alpha=0$ means that $E_{\rm min}$ is independent of $N$.
+However, this situation could be equally well fitted with a function that has $\delta E_{\rm min}=0$.
+In other words, this situation would create complications for the fitting procedure.
+We do not need to worry about this situation, because we did not encounter it in the data.
 When $n$ is sufficiently larger than 2, $\alpha$ follows a linearly increasing function of $n$.
 Upon extrapolation, both linear functions that accurately describe $\alpha$ well below and well above $n=2$ predict that $\alpha=0$ at $n=2$.
 Taking the two panels of Fig.~\ref{Fig:EigenvalueFittingParametersVsSqueezingOrder} together, we can infer that $E_{\rm min,\infty}$ is likely to be equal to zero for all values of $n$ between $n=0$ and $n=2$, with a sub-polynomial scaling law governing $E_{\rm min}$ as a function of $N$ exactly at $n=2$.
 The deviation of our results from this scenario can be attributed to numerical errors in our finite simulations.